 Under Texas law, you have the right to repair your car at the body shop of your choice.
-The question of who will be paying for my car damage depends on how fast you want your vehicle repaired.
+The question of who is paying for my car damage after an accident depends on how fast you want your vehicle repaired.
 And if the at-fault party has accepted liability.

 After an accident should I make a claim for my car damage on my own car Insurance?

 When you are involved in an accident with another person, and the other person is at fault, they will pay to repair your car damage or total your vehicle.
 However, before they pay for anything they have to determine if their insured was at fault and is responsible for your car damage.
 Their investigation process could take up to 30 days depending on their insured’s cooperation, the duration it takes for the police report to get ready, and other factors.
 Therefore, if you have collision coverage on your own insurance policy, it is best practice to use your own insurance for faster results.
 Would the insurance company raise my premiums?
 My answer is usually yes, however, not for the reasons that you think and you have options to lower the premiums.
 (Better understand your insurance policy.)

 How do I repair my car after I make an insurance claim?